top of page

 That one step — taken early — can save months of chaos, thousands of dollars, and a tremendous amount of emotional strain.
-Parents move for all kinds of understandable reasons: health crises, job changes, family support, safety concerns, or simply because life collapses faster than the legal system can respond.
+Parents move for many understandable reasons: health crises, job changes, family support, safety concerns, or simply because life collapses faster than the legal system can respond.
 But in family law, timing matters just as much as intent.

 Moving before you obtain a court-approved modification can trigger a cascade of consequences that parents rarely see coming.
 This isn’t about blame.
 It’s about structure.
 Courts operate on stability, predictability, and jurisdictional rules that don’t bend easily — even when a parent’s reasons for moving are completely human.